There are five principal forms of corporate/business organisations under the Korean Commercial Code (KCC), namely:

 In addition, the KCC stipulates further reasons for disqualification of an outside director of a listed company, including the following:

 Despite the fact that directors are elected by the shareholders of the company, the directors only represent and owe their fiduciary duties to the company, even for companies wholly-owned by a single shareholder, based on the rationale that the shareholders and the company are separate legal entities.
-Therefore, the directors are required to take into account the interests of no entity other than the company in fulfilling their duties, and if the director manages the company in favour of any third party other than the company (including the shareholders), the director will be held liable for any damages incurred to the company.
+Therefore, the directors are required to take into account the interests of no entity or person other than the company in fulfilling their duties, and if the director manages the company in favour of any third party other than the company (including the shareholders), the director will be held liable for any damages incurred to the company.

 If the company fails to claim such damages against the director then the shareholders may do so through a derivative action.
 A shareholder who holds more than 1% of the total outstanding shares of the company (0.01% for listed companies, held for the preceding six-month period) may demand that the company file a lawsuit against the director in respect of the foregoing acts or omissions.
 In addition, shareholders who hold more than 1% of the total outstanding shares of a company (0.05% for listed companies and 0.025% for a listed company with at least KRW100 billion in paid-in capital, each held for the preceding six-month period) may, on behalf of the company, file a claim with a court demanding the suspension of activities of a director who violates the AOI or applicable laws.

 In addition to derivative actions that may be brought against a director in the event that the director’s failure to perform their duties causes losses to the company, if the director’s negligence to perform their duties to the company causes losses to a third party, the third party may file a damage claim directly against the director for recovery of such losses.
 However, the standard of care required for acknowledging such a damages claim would be the director’s intentional failure or gross negligence in performing their duties rather than simple negligence.